LeSaRDe/neo4j_test/neo4j_uva_testing.md

            ORDER BY index
       ```
     - **Question**: W.r.t. the parallelism, I noticed that there are 15 working threads in the running state.
 I didn't set up the `concurrency` parameter for `gds.allShortestPaths.dijkstra.stream`, and by default its value is supposed to be $4$ (according to the document: https://neo4j.com/docs/graph-data-science/current/algorithms/dijkstra-single-source/).
 However, it seems more than $4$ threads working for this algorithm and less than the number of logic cores offered by the machine (i.e. $40$).
 Does this look normal?
+      - Answer: This may be caused by the overwhelmingly large amount of returned results.
+Consider the simpler test in the below.
     - Running time: > 17 hours (hasn't run through once)
+    - A simpler test
+      - Command:
+        ```
+        MATCH (src:PERSON {hid: 0, county_fips: "36001", gender: 2, age_group: "a", pid: 0, age: 28})
+           CALL gds.allShortestPaths.dijkstra.stream('init_cn', {sourceNode: src })
+           YIELD targetNode, totalCost
+           RETURN avg(totalCost) as avgCost, count(*) as pathCount;
+        ```
+      - Returned results:
+        - avgCost: 6.681244537606326
+        - pathCount: 17,525,513
+      - Running time: a couple of minutes